 $ xmake f --toolchain=gcc-11 -c

-You only need to specify the version name corresponding to gcc-11
+$ xmakeYou only need to specify the version name corresponding to gcc-11 to quickly switch the entire gcc tool chain.

 Clang